silverstripe/silverstripe-framework/docs/en/misc/coding-conventions.md

 ### Maximum Line Length

-The target line length is 100 characters, meaning developers should strive keep each line of their code under 80 characters where possible and practical.
+The target line length is 100 columns with tabs being treated as four columns, meaning developers should strive keep each line of their code under 80 columns where possible and practical.
 However, longer lines are acceptable in some circumstances.
-The maximum length of any line of PHP code is 120 characters.
+The maximum length of any line of PHP code is 120 columns.

 ### Line Termination